 Fort Lawn is a tiny town located in the state of South Carolina.
 With a population of 973 people and just one neighborhood, Fort Lawn is the 189th largest community in South Carolina.

-Fort Lawn is a blue-collar town, with 49.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fort Lawn is generally considered to be a blue-collar town.
+49.71% of the Fort Lawn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fort Lawn is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Fort Lawn who work in office and administrative support (9.82%), teaching (7.27%), and management occupations (6.29%).

 One downside of living in Fort Lawn is that it can take a long time to commute to work.
 In Fort Lawn, the average commute to work is 32.18 minutes, which is quite a bit higher than the national average.

-The citizens of Fort Lawn are slightly less educated than the national average of 21.84% for the average city or town: 16.95% of adults in Fort Lawn have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Fort Lawn rank slightly lower than the national average.
+16.95% of adults 25 and older in Fort Lawn have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Fort Lawn in 2022 was $25,254, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $101,016 for a family of four.
 However, Fort Lawn contains both very wealthy and poor people as well.